 The first is price.
 If you can afford a traditional style sauna, they are probably the way to go.
 They are the tried and true technology that has withstood centuries of use, and odds are they’ll stick around for the long haul.
 If you start shopping around though you’ll see that traditional saunas can be several thousands of dollars, which might be too much of a purchase for you to consider it.
 On the other hand, infrared saunas of similar sizes are available at about half of the price.
 You can even get smaller portable models for a fraction of the price that will usually get the job done.
 If a traditional sauna is out of reach it can certainly make sense to go infrared.

 The second is ease of installation.
-Most infrared saunas can plug into standard outlets in the United States and don’t require any specialized wiring.
+Most infrared saunas can plug into standard outlets in the United States and, like most consumer appliances don’t require any specialized wiring.
 Traditional saunas on the other hand consume a ton of electricity, and they’ll need a 240V outlet to run in most cases.
 This means you’ll have to customize your house a bit to accommodate them, which can be a little frustrating if you’re already tight on space.

 Ultimately, either type of sauna is better than no sauna at all, and you’ll have to decide what makes the most sense for your and your household.
 Traditional steam saunas are probably still the preferred technology, but if an infrared sauna makes sense for you then they can certainly be a viable alternative.
 Good luck in your hunt, hopefully you’ll be happy with your decision.